MocioF/campi-moduli-italiani/readme.txt

 `[formsign]` DOES NOT have a manager in the CF7 form creation area.
 To use it, simply insert the tag followed by the field name in your own form: for example [formsign firmadigitale].
 This tag will create a hidden field in the form with attribute name = "firmadigitale" and no value.
 To use the code, it is also necessary to insert the [firmadigitale] field in the email or email that the form sends (it is recommended at the end of the email).
-In this way, a two-line sequence containing: an md5 hash of the data transmitted with the module (not of the content of any attached files) a digital signature of the hash.
+In this way, at the end of the email will be written a two-line sequence containing: an md5 hash of the data transmitted with the module (not of the content of any attached files) a digital signature of the hash.
 The signature is affixed by generating a pair of RSA keys, attributed to each form.
 By checking the hash and the signature, it will be possible to verify that the emails have actually been sent by the form and that the data transmitted by the user correspond to what has been registered.
 To facilitate data feedback, it is preferable to use "Flamingo" for archiving sent messages.
-In fact, in the Flamingo admin screen, a specific box is created that allows feedback of the hash and digital signature entered in the email.
+In fact, in the Flamingo admin screen, a specific box is created that allows feedback of the hash and the digital signature entered in the email.
-The system is useful in the event that through the form it is expected to receive applications for registration or applications etc .. and avoids disputes regarding the data that the candidates claim to have sent and what is recorded by the system in Flamingo.
+The system is useful in the event that through the form it is expected to receive applications for registration or applications etc... and avoids disputes regarding the data that the candidates claim to have sent and what is recorded by the system in Flamingo.

 == Installation ==